Tropical Bamboo® Nursery & Gardens

 Bob Saporito (Bamboo Bob) is Robert's father.
 Every bamboo operation seems to have a Bamboo Bob and he's embraced the moniker.
 It wasn't really difficult to wrest him out of his retirement to help with whatever's needed (sales, deliveries, creative projects).
 He has become well versed on the bamboos and enjoys sales most of all so, if you stop by, you might get the Bamboo Bob Experience!

-- manages everything customer service-related (and more).
+Andrea Andres manages everything customer service-related (and more).
 Shipment of the mail-order plants is completed early each week (usually Mondays & Tuesdays).
-All mail-order plants are selected, packaged, documented, and shipped by Melanie.
+All mail-order plants are selected, packaged, documented, and shipped by Sam.
 If you visit our nursery, she will most likely be the first to greet you and also to provide information/advice on the many different bamboos.
 She is always cheerful!

 Pedro P Francisco (Repollo) is primarily in charge of large specimen production, weed control, and specialty propagation.
-He's also the unofficial comic and keeps things light with his (sometimes unintentional) dry wit.
+He has been with us since 2004.
+Pablo is the unofficial comic and keeps things light with his (sometimes unintentional) dry wit.
 He prefers to be addressed by his nickname, Repollo, which was affectionately bestowed upon him by his co-workers.
 Repollo is Spanish for cabbage-head (see photo - left).

-- Alberto Pedro is our old-man (not literally - he's just the least immature of our bamboo family).
+Alberto Pedro is our old-man (not literally - he's just the most mature member of our bamboo family).
 As a production/propagation specialist he's steady and reliable, Alberto always leads by example.

 The name Tropical Bamboo® and logo are protected by a registered Federal Trademark*